SkafteNicki/dtu_mlops/reports/README.md

 ### Question 20

-> **Upload one image of your GCP container registry, such that we can see the different images that you have stored.**
+> **Upload one image of your GCP artifact registry, such that we can see the different images that you have stored.**
 > **You can take inspiration from [this figure](figures/registry.png).**
 >
 > Answer: